 Rabies is a viral disease of mammals that invades the central nervous system, causing headache, anxiety, hallucinations, excessive drooling, fear of water, paralysis, and death.
 It is most often transmitted through the bite of a rabid animal.
 Treatment within hours of infection is essential, otherwise, death is highly likely.
-Most states require rabies vaccination.
-Check with your vet about rabies vaccination laws in your area.
+Most states require regular rabies vaccinations.
+Check with your vet about rabies vaccination laws and requirements in your area.

-Of course, your veterinarian should weigh in and can always provide more information and guidance if needed on necessary and optional vaccinations.
+Talk with your veterinarian about more information and guidance on necessary and optional vaccinations.

 Puppy Vaccination Schedule